 The Beacon Program provides a framework for local governments to share best practices that create healthier, more efficient vibrant communities.
 The program honors voluntary efforts by local governments to reduce greenhouse gas emissions, save energy and adopt policies that promote sustainability.

-The Beacon Award program is part of the Statewide Energy Efficiency Collaborative (SEEC).
-SEEC provides support to cities and counties to help them reduce greenhouse gas emissions and save energy.
-SEEC is an alliance between three statewide non-profit organizations and California’s four Investor-Owned Utilities.
-It builds upon the unique resources, expertise and local agency relationships of each partner.
+The Beacon Program is sponsored by the Institute for Local Government and the Statewide Energy Efficiency Collaborative.
+The Statewide Energy Efficiency Collaborative (SEEC) is an alliance to help cities and counties reduce greenhouse gas emissions and save energy.
+SEEC is a collaboration between three statewide non-profit organizations and California’s four Investor Owned Utilities.

 The Beacon Program is funded by California utility ratepayers and administered by Pacific Gas and Electric Company, San Diego Gas and Electric Company, Southern California Edison, and Southern California Gas Company under the auspices of the California Public Utilities Commission.

 The Beacon Program currently supports 81 jurisdictions, representing more than 25% of the state’s population, that are implementing effective climate action practices that are improving the quality of life in their communities.
 Small and large, urban and suburban, these agencies are truly models of leadership at the local level.

 The Beacon Program Champion concept recognizes groups or agencies that wish to support and encourage the activities of cities and counties participating in the Beacon Program or considering participation.
 Since participation in the Beacon Program is limited to cities and counties, the concept of the Beacon Program Champion provides opportunities to recognize the efforts of other groups, such as councils of government, special districts or foundations, that provide sustained assistance to current and future Beacon Program participants.